Liuy12/XBSeq_files/README.md

 Teststats <- XBSeq( observe, background, conditions, method='pooled', sharingMode='maximum', fitType='parametric', pvals_only=FALSE )
 ```
 # Acknowledgements
-XBSeq is implemented based on the source code from DESeq.
+XBSeq is implemented in R based on the source code from DESeq.